 The Hamilton Wood Type Legacy Project enlists internationally known designers to create original designs and naming these fonts after Hamilton Manufacturing employees, museum supporters and typographic luminaries who have helped preserve and carry on the rare craft of making wood type.
-These fonts are available for sale in digital format in the Hamilton Wood Type Collection with our partners at P22 Type Foundry.
+These fonts are available for sale in digital format in the Hamilton Wood Type Collection at P22 Type Foundry.
 Type designers Matthew Carter, Erik Spiekermann, Nick Sherman and graphic designers Louise Fili, Marian Bantjes and Craig Welsh have all generously contributed original designs to the museum.

 There are also 19 additional wood type revivals you can purchase as well.